chrishic/AWS-certs/professional/solutions-architect/to-do.md

 			- failover routing
 	- ElastiCache
 		- ElastiCache for Redis at-rest encryption
-			- optional feature that encryptson-disk data
+			- optional feature that encrypts on-disk data
 			- when enabled on a replication group, it encrypts the following aspects:
 				- Disk during sync, backup and swap operations
 				- Backups stored in Amazon S3